stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 ```

 ```
-    name age    sex driver middle_name
+   name age    sex driver                job
-1 Steven  38   male   TRUE         Lee
+1  Pete  41   male   TRUE    history teacher
-2  Vicki  39 female   TRUE      Louise
+2   Sue  40 female   TRUE personal assistant
-3  Oscar   5   male  FALSE       Brian
+3  Jake  11   male  FALSE            student
+4   Ben   7   male  FALSE            student
-4 Imogen   2 female  FALSE    Emmeline
+5 Karen   5 female  FALSE            student
 ```

 Manipulating Data: Tidyverse
 ========================================================
 Base R is fine, particularly for quick manipulations.
 But it can quickly get dense and confusing when you need to do repeated manipations on the same data frame.

 The `tidyverse` is an enormous package of packages that contains functions built around the principles of tidy data.
 The functions in `tidyverse` are named and designed to make code easier to read.
+A good (free) book that uses tidyverse is [R for Data Science](https://r4ds.had.co.nz/).

 One package within `tidyverse` is called `dplyr`.
 This package makes manipulating and summarising data in R *much* easier.

 In particular, it introduces the `%>%` (pipe operator).
 This lets you pass the outputs from one function straight to another.
 This means you can omit the first argument (which is normally the data frame that you want to operate on).